astro-tiptop/TIPTOP/docs/source/howto.rst

    NumberPhotons = [100.0]
    SigmaRON = 0.2
    ExcessNoiseFactor = 2.0
-   ;CoG computation algorithm - optional  -defaut:'wcog'
+   # CoG computation algorithm - optional  -defaut:'wcog'
    Algorithm = 'wcog'
-   ;Number of pixels for windiwing the low order WFS pixels - optional - default: 2
+   # Number of pixels for windiwing the low order WFS pixels - optional - default: 2
    WindowRadiusWCoG = 2
    NumberLenslets = [40]

 Then a section with the guide star must be present::

    [sources_HO]
-   ;Sensing wavelength for HO modes in meters - required Wavelength = 950e-9
+   # Sensing wavelength for HO modes in meters - required
+   Wavelength = 950e-9
-   ;list of polar coordinates of the guide stars sources; zenith in arcsec and azimuth in degrees - optional - default [0.0] Zenith = [0.0]
+   # list of polar coordinates of the guide stars sources; zenith in arcsec and azimuth in degrees - optional - default [0.0]
+   Zenith = [0.0]
    Azimuth = [0.0]
-   ;altitude of the guide stars (0 if infinite) - optional - default: 0.0
+   # altitude of the guide stars (0 if infinite) - optional - default: 0.0
    Height = 0.0

 The deformable mirror